Joseph A. Validzich, Hermitage, PA

 Born February 7, 1924, in Farrell, Pennsylvania, he was the son of the late Andrew and Anna (Radas) Validzich.

-He served his country honorably in the Army Air Corp during WW II as an Aviation Cadet.
+He served his country honorably in the Army Air Corps during WW II as an aviation cadet.

 He married the former Sadie Salandria in 1954 and she preceded him in death on April 25, 2021.